protocolguild/documentation/docs/02-membership.md

 ## 2.3 Adding a Member

-An existing member should make a PR at [this repo](https://github.com/protocolguild/documentation) which proposes an addition to the member list above, along with the accompanying info:
+An existing member should open a pull request (PR) in [this repository](https://github.com/protocolguild/documentation) which proposes an addition to the member list above, along with this accompanying information:

 - Name / Identifier
 - Affiliated project they work on which is eligible